 Our great educational system is so well grounded, that, with the exception of wasteful extravagance in some localities, it is working reasonably well.
-Its farther improvement will depend more upon the emulation of those who are laboring in that field, and their efforts to reach the high.

-we have a statute passed four years ago, known as the compulsory education act, which is no part of our common school system, and which violates the fundamental principles of free government.
+Its farther improvement will depend more upon the emulation of those who are laboring in that field, and their efforts to reach the high. est degree of excellence than it will upon legislation.
+But we have a statute passed four years ago, known as the compulsory education act, which is no part of our common school system, and which violates the fundamental principles of free government.
 It will be our duty, not only to repeal this act at as early a day as practicable, but to provide in its place another law that shall be free from the objections that apply to this, and which shall make ample provisions for the care of neglected children.
 The State cannot permit children to grow up on the street learning nothing but the rudiments of crime, and learning nothing to fit them for the discharge of even the ordinary duties of American citizenship, even that of self-maintenance.